Oxford Analytica staff

 Senior Research Fellow, Institute for Ethics, Law and Armed Conflict, University of Oxford

-Hugo is a leading scholar and practitioner on humanitarian ethics, protection of civilians, conflict resolution and international business ethics, and has extensive field and policy advisory experience with UN and non-governmental humanitarian agencies.
-From 2003-2007 he was Chief Scholar at the Centre for Humanitarian Dialogue in Geneva, leading policy work on civilian protection and conflict mediation.
-He is also a leading exponent of techniques for corporate-community conflict resolution especially in the context of natural resources projects.
-From 2007-2011, Hugo worked with a co-founded group advising major corporations with new market entry strategy, conflict resolution and human rights policies and practices in Africa, Asia and Latin America.
+Hugo is a leading scholar and practitioner on international business ethics, humanitarian ethics and conflict resolution -- with particular interest in social conflicts around the extractive sector, corporate-community conflict resolution and the alignment of business and human rights.
+He has extensive field and policy advisory experience with UN and non-governmental humanitarian agencies.
+From 2007-11, Hugo worked with a co-founded group advising major corporations with new market entry strategy, conflict resolution and human rights policies and practices in Africa, Asia and Latin America.
+From 2003-07 he was Chief Scholar at the Centre for Humanitarian Dialogue in Geneva.